PrefectHQ/prefect/docs/guides/automations.md

 5. Finally, let's create the actions that will be done once the triggered is hit.
 In this case, let's create a notification to be sent out to showcase the completion.
 ![Notification block in automation](/img/guides/notify-auto-block.png)

 6. Now the automation is ready to be triggered from a flow run completion.
-Let's locally run the file and see that the notification being sent to our inbox after the completion.
+Let's run the file locally and see that the notification is sent to our inbox after the completion.
+It may take a few minutes for the notification to arrive.
 ![Final notification](/img/guides/final-automation.png)

 !!!
 Tip "No deployment created"